Caffeine fiend, forager, and science nerd currently in South Florida.

-The sun is our main power source on earth.
-Our planet has always benefitted from solar energy.
+The sun is our prime power source on earth.
+Our planet has always benefited from solar energy.
 Without it, the earth would be another cold, dead rock floating in space.

 Algae, plants, and trees are the best solar collecting and processing factories known to man.
-Many animals including humans process sunlight into vitamin D necessary for health.
-Only fairly recently in our history as a species has mankind begun to realize the importance of the sun as a potential source of clean, renewable power that far exceeds our world-wide energy usage.
+Many animals including humans process sunlight into the vitamin D necessary for health.
+Only recently in our history as a species has mankind realized the potential of the sun as a clean, renewable source of energy that far exceeds our current power usage.

-There are currently two main ways we collect solar radiation from the sun and turn it into useable power here on earth: with solar thermal and photovoltaic systems.
+There are two ways we collect radiation from the sun and turn it into usable energy here on earth: with solar thermal and photovoltaic systems.

-Solar thermal systems collect energy from the sun and convert it into thermal power.
-The thermal power can then be used for multiple purposes, from providing HV/AC to a residence, to heating a restaurant oven, to providing the intense temperatures necessary for industrial metallurgy.
+Solar Thermal Systems collect energy from the sun and convert it into thermal power.
+The thermal power itself can then be used for multiple purposes, from providing hot water to a residence or heating a restaurant oven, to generating the intense temperatures necessary for industrial metallurgy.

-The thermal energy produced by these systems can be converted into electric power.
-Solar thermal systems have followed various designs and used various types of solar collectors and solar concentrators.
-The most efficient design to date, concentrated solar power Stirling system, achieved 30% efficiency, about twice the efficiency of standard PV arrays.
+The thermal energy produced by these systems can also be converted into electric power.
+Thermal systems have followed various designs and used various types of collectors and concentrators.
+The most efficient design to date, a solar dish/Stirling system, achieved over 31% efficiency.

-Photovoltaic (solar power) systems are components designed to convert light (usually sunlight) into electrical power.
+Photovoltaic systems are components designed to convert light (usually sunlight) into electrical power.
 PV systems may be configured in one of five ways:

 3) Off-grid and battery storage for both AC and DC appliances